jcoehoorn/YoDeck-Basic-NWS-Weather/readme.md

 Finally, this was built to mimic a specific prior layout, but does allow for some customization by exposing a configuration option to provide your own CSS styles.
 It's also a good idea to use this as just one item at the bottom of a larger layout, to include things like a location label or company logo.

+Finally, please note when testing that YoDecks seems to not correctly call init_widge() with the configured items in a basic web preview.
+You have to actually show this on a real monitor/player to see what it really looks like.